maunashjani/CRUD-API-Android-PHP-and-MySQL/README.md

 Note:

 1. Here OkHttp plugin is used to coomunicate with APIs created in PHP.
+Refer - http://square.github.io/okhttp/

 2. 4 APIs are create for CRUD operations in PHP and the database is created in MySQL (using wampserver).